S & W Autobody: New Owners - Same Faces

 Amy added, “Dana and I are just stepping back, but we will still be here every day.

-“Many of you already know Jared and Jess and know that they will continue to give their customers the same great service and keep the S&W motto: ‘Where strangers are treated like friends and friends like family!'”
+“Many of you already know Jared and Jess and know that they will continue to give their customers the same great service.”

+S&W’s motto will also remain the same: “Where strangers are treated like friends and friends like family!”

 Copyright © 2023 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.